| Type: | Package |

 The mutable methods change the instance.

-push(..., collapse=NULL)
+push(..., collapse=NULL)-

 The

-into the stack (to the top or right).Note that you can input multiple elements.
+pushmethod pushes the elements in...andcollapseinto the stack (to the top or right).Note that you can input multiple elements.

 The

-method pops (returns and removes) the last pushed (rightmost) element in the stack.
-It returnsNULL
+popmethod pops (returns and removes) the last pushed (rightmost) element in the stack.
+It returnsNULLif the stack is empty.

 Author(s)